Ka’hosadi Shasta Peoples of Oregon and California

 Sketch map of the Shasta Territories.
 David Lewis 2019

-Shasta peoples from the Northern tribe in Oregon were removed further north to live at the Grand Ronde and Coast Reservations in 1856.
+Shasta peoples from the Northern tribe in Oregon signed the 1853 Rogue River Treaty and were situated at the Table Rock reservation for a couple years.
+They were then were removed north to live at the Grand Ronde and Coast Reservations in 1856.
+The overland trip of removal between February and March 1856, was the first removal from this reservation, to the Grand Ronde Reservation.
+The rest of these people were removed in June and July 1856 following their surrender at Fort Orford.
 But today the Shasta tribe is little known to the tribes in Oregon, besides a few prominent families.

 Northern (Oregon) Shasta area, V. Golla, California Indian Languages